dundass/drapery/README.md

 # ways to play

-- start with just fan noise and eg a gong
+- start with just fan noise and eg a whistle
 - start with just a sheet drone and no fan
 - start with pegging the sheet up
 - peg bells onto the sheet to act as anchors and sounds